Mallorca in August (2025): Weather, Events, and Best Things to Do

 What should I pack for Mallorca in August?

 Leave your jacket at home!
 In August it’s all about cool and light summer clothes.
-Pack your summer gear, including:
+Light, summer wear is all you need.

 Is Mallorca crowded in August?